 The periodic inventory method is one in which inventory data is updated after a specific interval of time, usually a year.
 This is where the term periodic comes from.
 Data is entered into the inventory control system after a specific period of time.

-- It does not yield any information about the cost of goods sold or ending inventory balances during interim periods when there has been no physical inventory count.
+- It does not yield any information about COGS or ending inventory balances during interim periods when there has been no physical inventory count.

-- You must estimate the cost of goods sold during interim periods, which will likely result in a significant adjustment to the actual cost of goods sold when you eventually complete a physical inventory count.
+- You must estimate COGS during interim periods, which will likely result in a significant adjustment to COGS when you eventually complete a physical inventory count.

 - There is no way to adjust for obsolete inventory or scrap losses during interim periods, so there tends to be a significant (and expensive) adjustment for these issues when a physical inventory count is eventually completed.

 Under the perpetual inventory method, a business continually updates its inventory records.
 A perpetual inventory system has the advantages of both providing up-to-date inventory balance information and requiring a reduced physical inventory level.
-Plus, it saves the company time and money by lowering inventory cost, optimizing inventory tracking, and reducing manpower needed to run the business.
+And when inventory records get updated in real time, the company saves time and money by lowering inventory cost, optimizing inventory tracking, and reducing manpower needed to run the business.

 One deciding factor for choosing a perpetual method is the level of technology available.
 If the company has the ability to record transactions in real time using the following tools for accurate inventory forecasting, then the perpetual system may be the better option: